PhinaG/MobizAssessment/README.txt

 Start the Frontend Development Server: npm run serve

-The frontend development server should now be running on http://localhost:8080 The deployed frontend development server should be running  on https://mobiz-assessment-laby.vercel.app/
+The frontend development server should be running locally on http://localhost:8080.
+The deployed frontend development server should be running  on https://mobiz-assessment-laby.vercel.app.

 4. Running Backend Tests
 Navigate to the backend directory and run: